-The weather has turned cooler and many stores are decked out for the 2021 holiday season, but as we barrel towards this year’s Thanksgiving, Hanukkah, Christmas, New Year’s and more winter holiday festivities, many people have one major question in mind: Is it safe?
+The weather has turned cooler and many stores are bustling with shoppers, but as we barrel on through the 2021 holiday season amid the ongoing global pandemic, many people have one major question in mind: Is it safe?

 “COVID safety is a matter of everyone asking, not just what is best for their own personal safety, but looking around and treating others as you would want to be treated if you were in their situation,” says Dr. David Cutler, family medicine physician at Providence Saint John’s Health Center in Santa Monica, California.

 The emergence of the omicron variant has introduced brand new worries about COVID safety, including whether or not the usual preventative measures, like vaccines and masks, will hold up against this new challenge.
 Here, doctors and infectious disease experts break down the latest on COVID-19, including information around the delta and omicron variants, and how to make your holiday plans as safe as possible.

 What’s the safest way to gather for the holidays?